 Upon unanimous recommendation by the Planning Board, the City Council unanimously approved the rezoning of 28.5 acres of property along Whitney Road, from Urban Commercial and Industrial to Gateway Performance, to encourage the development of said property.
-The owners of the option on the property are continuing to work to secure a supermarket for the site.
+The owners of this site have since announced plans to build a Market Basket supermarket.
+The owners are working collaboratively with City staff with a goal of ultimately designing and building an improvement to the intersection of Hoit Road and Whitney Road, which is necessary to future development.